SYBIL

 Coordination is becoming cheap.

 A drone swarm does not need drilling.
-It does not need hierarchy.
-It does not need nationalist mythology to convince it to sacrifice itself.
+It does not need hierarchy or nationalist mythology to convince it to sacrifice itself.
 It needs code.

 The Sibyl can coordinate ten thousand drones as easily as one.
-There is no information loss up the chain of command — there is no chain of command.
-There is only the Sibyl seeing, computing, directing.
+There is no information loss up the chain of command because there is no chain of command.
+The Sibyl sees, computes, directs.
 The overhead that made violence expensive evaporates.

 Scale is becoming irrelevant.